 The North Carolina State University Student Chapter, founded in 2006, has three active projects; a water sanitation project in Bolivia, an energy project in Sierra Leone, and a water systems project in Sierra Leone.

-Each project committee is made up of approximately 10 – 20 students from many different majors, both engineering, and non-engineering.
+Each project committee is made up of approximately 10 – 20 students from a variety of majors, both engineering, and non-engineering.
 In addition, each project has at least one profession mentor with significant work experience in a relevant field.
 For more information about the projects, please contact one of the project leads: